 (a) WQO.
 The CTR includes hardness-dependent criteria for the protection of freshwater aquatic life for lead.
 These criteria for lead are presented in dissolved concentrations, as 1-hour acute criteria and 4-day chronic criteria.
 U.S. EPA recommends conversion factors to translate dissolved concentrations to total concentrations.
 Default U.S. EPA translators were used for the effluent and receiving water.
 As described in section IV.C.2.e of this Fact Sheet, the applicable acute and chronic criteria for lead in the effluent are 3.8 μg/L and 0.15 μg/L, respectively, as total recoverable.

 (b) RPA Results.
 The MEC for lead was 0.44 µg/L (as total recoverable) based on 10 samples collected between May 2012 and May 2020.
 Lead was not detected in the upstream receiving water based on two samples collected between May 2016 and May 2020.
 Therefore, lead in the discharge has a reasonable potential to cause or contribute to an in-stream excursion above the CTR criteria for the protection of freshwater aquatic life.
+As stated above in section IV.C.2.b of this Fact Sheet, effluent and receiving water data from 2017 was excluded from the dataset used to calculate effluent limits given the extraordinarily wet year.

 (c) WQBEL’s.
 The receiving water contains assimilative capacity for lead; therefore, as described in section IV.C.2.c of this Fact Sheet, a chronic dilution credit of 6.5:1 was allowed in the development of the WQBEL’s for lead.
 Representative effluent data back to 2012 (excluding 2017 data) was used to ensure there was sufficient data to calculate the statistics in developing WQBEL’s.
 This Order contains a final AMEL and MDEL for lead of 0.72 µg/L and 1.6 µg/L, respectively, based on the CTR aquatic life criteria.